 Have you ever wished you could afford to quit your job?
 Maybe you’d take the opportunity to start that small business you’ve always dreamed about.
 Maybe you’d go back to school and get a college degree or go to graduate school.
 Or maybe you’d keep working — but at a different job, where you’d earn less and enjoy the work much more.

 Public figures like American politicians and tech billionaires would like to help you achieve those dreams.
 They’re discussing a radical new type of government benefit program called universal basic income (UBI), which would give every single American adult a payment each month with no strings attached.
 But can it really work in the United States?

 UBI Proposals in America

-With nearly 80% of Americans today living paycheck to paycheck, the idea of a monthly bonus with no strings attached has new appeal.
+With nearly 80% of Americans today living paycheck to paycheck, the idea of a free monthly bonus has new appeal.
 The question is whether such a program can really work in America.
-There are many powerful arguments to show that UBI could have strong positive impacts on society as a whole.
-But equally powerful arguments suggest it would be harmful, inefficient, or at the very least, impractical.
+There are many reasons UBI could have substantial positive impacts on society as a whole.
+But equally powerful arguments suggest it would be harmful, inefficient, or at least impractical.